 While it’s probably not the first time you’ve heard of Singapore’s quaint film retreat, here’s what those who have never made a visit can expect to find.

 An old-school cinephile’s paradise

-For the average moviegoer, The Projector may look a little unassuming, but with rooms like the Neon Room, this quirky theatre is unapologetically unique.
+For the average moviegoer, The Projector may look a little unassuming, but with themed rooms like the Green Room and Red Room, this quirky theatre is unapologetically unique.

-Photogenic rooms aside, this theatre features international films not shown in GV or Cathay and a weekly film schedule that’s released every Tuesday.
-Tickets here go for $13.50, which makes it a comparable price for regular moviegoers too.
-Students and seniors can also enjoy cheaper tickets from $9.50 for any of the films here, such as Under the Open Sky (2020) or Cabaret (1972).
+Photogenic rooms aside, the main draw of this theatre is the international films not shown in GV or Cathay.
+A weekly film schedule is released every Tuesday.
+Tickets here go for $10.50 on weekdays and $15 on weekends, which makes it a comparable price for regular moviegoers too.
+Students and seniors can also enjoy cheaper movie tickets from $6.50 for any of the films here.

 But if you don’t want to miss out on the nostalgic features the place has to offer, you can start your journey at The Projector with some photo booth pictures at Fotoautomat which is available at both their outlets.

-Films and photos aside, Intermission Bar – or Riverside Bar at their Riverside location – is a great place to get movie snacks or a quick drink.
-It has a range of nibbles and mains, from Nachos Full Works ($10.80) to the “Siam Diu” pizza ($19.80) topped with Thai basil beef.
+Films and photos aside, Intermission Bar is a great place to get movie snacks or a quick drink.
+It has a range of nibbles and mains, from Nachos Full Works ($12) to the “Siam Diu” pizza ($22) topped with Thai basil beef.

 Some of their beer and bottled cocktails are also house specials and are tributes to critically acclaimed films.
 Lovers of the Studio Ghibli film Ponyo can try their version of the Ponyo Happy Drink, Ghibli ($15), or try a Godfather-inspired cocktail, Coppola ($15).

 Image credit: @jermycm via Instagram